The Gulf District Adult School now offers GED Testing at our Port St. Joe site only. Testing is by appointment only on Wednesday of each week.

 The price of the GED® test is set in State Board of Education Rule 6A-6.0201 – State of Florida High School Diplomas.
 The price for one content area is $32.

-Registration and scheduling can be done online at https://ged.com (MyGEDTM).
-Registration involves completing the contact and demographics information.
+Registration and scheduling can be done online at MyGEDTM (ged.com).
+Registration involves completing the contact and demographic information.
 Scheduling involves choosing a date, time, and location for testing and paying for the test.
 GEDTS® has provided resources to help with registration and scheduling:

 Please call Billy Hoover at 639-9292 for more information.

 The GED® test will be about seven and a half hours long with the timing for each subject area as follows: